AmitKumarDas/Decisions/blogs/cast_engine_design_2.md

   - data related validations
   - template related validations
   - old vs. new templating style
+- Use of Predicates -- same as selectors
+  - isPresent,
+  - isNotEmpty ".spec.disks",
+  - isLbl, isLblAll, isLblAny,
+  - isAnn, isAnnAll, isAnnAny,
+  - isNode,
+  - isTaint,
+  - isNamespaced,
+- Might need to wrap existing template functions that work for unstruct instances
+  - new template function names will need to be thought of

 ### Things that went good !!!
 - Template Functions